 - Watsu — one-on-one sessions during which a therapist gently cradles, moves, stretches and massages a person in chest-deep warm water

 - AquaStretch™ — stretching exercises done in varying depths of water, with or without weights

 - Bad Ragaz Ring Method — hands-on bodywork in which the therapist assists the person in a series of movements while they are positioned horizontally, supported by floats

 What is unique about the aquatic therapy program at Sharp Grossmont Hospital?

 The indoor pool at Sharp Grossmont Hospital's Rehabilitation Center is kept at a temperature between 92 and 95 degrees, making it the warmest in the area.
-Classes offered in the mornings, afternoons, evenings and weekends are led by certified recreational therapists who work closely with each individual to establish a program based on their individual needs or desire.
-Treatment approaches are selected based on each individual's personal goals.
+Classes offered in the mornings, afternoons, evenings and weekends are led by certified recreational therapists who work closely with each individual to establish a program based on their personal needs or desire.
+Treatment approaches are selected based on each individual's own goals.